-Health systems should be re-organized to better help stroke patientsJune 25th, 2013 in Cardiology /
+Health systems should be re-organized to better help stroke patientsJune 25, 2013 in Medicine & Health / Cardiology

 Patients who have experienced a stroke spend a substantial amount of time and effort seeking out, processing, and reflecting on information about the management of their condition because the information provided by health services worldwide is currently inadequate, according to a study by UK and US researchers published in this week's PLOS Medicine.